Toni González

 Antonio "Toni" González Rodríguez (born 7 January 1982) is a Spanish retired footballer who played as an attacking midfielder.

 Football career

 Born in Albacete, Castile-La Mancha, González made his professional debuts with RCD Mallorca in the 2003–04 season, playing in La Liga with the club and adding seven appearances in the campaign's UEFA Cup, scoring in away wins against APOEL FC (2–1) and FC Spartak Moscow (3–0) as the Balearic Islands side reached the last-16.

 Subsequently, González spent several seasons loaned, with Ciudad de Murcia in the second division and Real Oviedo in the third.
-Released by Mallorca in 2006 he moved to Greece, playing with PAOK FC in the Superleague and three teams in the second level, achieving promotion in the latter competition in 2011 with Doxa Drama FC.
+Released by Mallorca in 2006 he moved to Greece, playing with PAOK in the Super League and three teams in the second level, achieving promotion in the latter competition in 2011 with Doxa Drama.